 Withdraw the money from your bank at the beginning of the month and then put the correct amount into each category.
-This will stop you from blowing all of your money on eating out the first week since the categories are divided up already and you know it's time to stop spending in one category when you run out of money.
+This will stop you from blowing all of your money on eating out the first week since the categories are divided up already and you know it's time to stop spending in one category when you run out of money in that category.

-Switching to cash is a great option if you hate tracking your spending.
+If you get paid once a month, switching to cash is a great option for tracking your spending.
 It simplifies the process and protects you against scenarios like money you need to spend on groceries was spent on a night out with friends.

 If you find that you spend most of your grocery money at the beginning of the month or if you have a difficult time with other categories such as entertainment, you may want to split up these into smaller weekly amounts.

 Set a limit for each week, and only take that amount with you when you go shopping.
 You can also make weekly envelopes for each category.
 This is the best way to stop overspending and stay on track throughout the month.

 The key to making it to the end of each month is to stick to your weekly limits for each category and to not overspend in any category.